The Grenadier Forum

 I took the gamble or educated guess that it would be good and not without hiccups...I now can't stop driving it (y)

 This is exactly where I ended up after driving one for a few hundred miles.
 I am experienced enough to understand that there is no such thing as a perfect vehicle so I believe that I will be able to roll with the punches.
-There is simply something about this design that really call to me.
+There is simply something about this design that really speaks to me.

 Back